 Avoid heavy meals or snacks at least three hours before going to bed.
 These can lead to problems with heartburn or gastroesophageal reflux disease (GERD), which can irritate the throat and lead to snoring.

 Establish regular sleeping patterns to ensure you are not sleep deprived.

-There are several procedures, some of them outpatient, in which physicians remove the excess tissue in and around the mouth, upper airway, and nasal passages in order to provide a more open space for airflow during sleep.
+There are several surgical procedures to treat snoring, some of them outpatient, in which physicians remove the excess tissue in and around the mouth, upper airway, and nasal passages in order to provide a more open space for airflow during sleep.
 Other procedures involve implanting supports in the soft palate in order to help keep the tone quality high so that snoring can't take place.

 There are dozens of different kinds of mouthpieces used for the treatment of snoring.
 They more or less work in the same way.
 Either they retain the tongue so it does not slide into the back of the throat and cause vibrations, or they splint open the airway by advancing the lower jaw, creating extra space for unimpeded airflow.

 It's important to rule out underlying medical illness or unidentified sleep disorder as the culprit behind your snoring.
 In particular, while snoring does not always lead to sleep apnea, almost all people with sleep apnea snore.
 Sleep apnea and snoring have a relationship that should not be ignored.